 Experienced rowers age 18 and over are welcome to join at any time during the season, which generally runs from mid-April through mid-November.

-For adults new to rowing, we offer a Learn to Row program every other year, starting in March.
-The next Learn to Row will be held in 2020.
+For adults new to rowing, we offer a Learn to Row program.
+Send an email to for details.

 Coaching geared to all skill levels is available throughout the season.
 A club motor launch is available when coaching is being offered.